 What Can I Do with a Master’s in Public Health Nursing?

-Public health nursing jobs are readily available in all areas of the world.
-For those who graduate with a dual DNP/MPH degree, he or she may choose to work as a public health nurse practitioner or nurse-midwife.
+Nursing jobs in public health are readily available in all areas of the world.
+Those who graduate with a dual DNP/MPH degree, he or she may choose to work as a public health nurse practitioner or nurse-midwife.
 Additionally, nurses can specialize in the field of pediatrics or gerontology.
-Not all graduates decide to work as a public health nurse practitioner.
+Not all graduates decide to work as public health nurse practitioners.
 Public health nursing jobs also include positions in the field of education.
 Graduates may be hired by community health agencies to educate others about public health concerns.
 They may travel to different hospitals, schools, or businesses to talk about community health problems.
 Some individuals become journalists and write for publications about medical issues impacting the community.

 Global public health nursing jobs can involve becoming epidemiologists and studying different diseases that pose a threat to society.
 This type of position may require travel to research diseases originating in different areas of the world.
 Specializations are available in these types of positions too.
 For instance, the nurse may become a tropical disease or HIV specialist.
 Some degree holders find positions with non-medical agencies.
 For instance, legal firms will hire nurses with public health expertise for consulting purposes.
 Public health degree graduates are also hired by non-profit organizations to take on leadership roles, including director and project coordinator.

-How Much Can I Make as a Public Health Nurse?
+How Much Can I Make with one of the Public Health Nursing Degrees?